 All subjects will be invited to donate up to 50ml of blood for biomarker analysis at every visit.
 These will be collected by the site neurologist, or other qualified staff, from all participants willing to donate blood.
 Biological specimens are donated with the understanding that all specimens are used for HD-related research, and that they are stored at a central bio-repository.
-Samples will be processed on-site without delay to extract good quality plasma and divide it into $500\mu L$ aliquots for freezing.
+Samples will be processed on-site without delay to extract good quality plasma and divide it into 500μL aliquots for freezing.
 All consumables will be provided by Biorep on a per-patient basis and samples will be shipped to Biorep on a monthly basis.
-The sample for DNA and LB lines will be shipped at baseline on the day of collection.
+The sample for DNA and LB lines will be shipped at baseline on the day of collection and DNA will be shipped at Visit 4 on a monthly basis (as ambient shipment for cell line generation is not required).
 Plasma samples and PAXgene samples will be collected locally, stored locally at -80C and shipped on dry ice to Biorep at monthly intervals.

 DNA and DNA derived from lymphoblastoid cell lines will be used (1) to confirm the presence and the size of the CAG expansion mutation within the HD gene for research purposes only, and (2) to identify genetic modifiers of HD, in particular genetic modifiers of age of onset, rate of progression and phenotypic characteristics presentations.
-For this purpose, one tube of ACD blood will be collected for the extraction of DNA, the generation of lymphoblastoid cell lines and the cryopreservation of lymphocytes.
+For this purpose, one tube of ACD blood will be collected for the extraction of DNA (visits 1 and 4), the generation of lymphoblastoid cell lines and the cryopreservation of lymphocytes (visit 1 only).